Aceearly1993/lecarde-2/README.md

 #### [1.6.0] - 2025/7/16 ####

+`ADDED` - Config: Implemented on/off toggle for V-Sync and anti-alias.
+(Aceearly1993)
 `ADDED` - Mini Map: Basic indicators in Castle of Eternal Night to not let newcomer player to get lost too quick.
 (Aceearly1993)
 `CHANGED` - Mini Map: Color of area transition room's minimap mapchip color from green to grey in order to be consistent with the style in Chronicles of the Wolf.
 (Aceearly1993)
 `CHANGED` - Mini Map: Green color will move to location of Castle's vending machine's position.
+(Aceearly1993)
+`CHANGED` - Config: A secondary menu is added to hold V-Sync and anti-alias setting in video config.
 (Aceearly1993)
 `FIXED` - Warp zone: Several instances of Simplified Chinese text embedded as graphics.
 (Aceearly1993)
 `FIXED` - Item pickup: in the pickup recognization system, when [multiple heart/gold pickups of the same type/Variable were in the same spot and you touch 2 or more of them at once], the game will properly recognize each of them instead of only recognize once.
 (Aceearly1993)